Documentation

 Every PR runs through a multi-stage pipeline.
 Each stage can use a different model, configurable per-repo.
 The sequence typically completes in a couple of minutes.

-Classifies each changed file by risk before any tokens are spent.
+Computes the review contract and classifies each changed file by risk before any tokens are spent.
 Generated files, lockfiles, and vendored dependencies are skipped.

 Gathers cross-file context, blast radius, and relevant memory — so the review understands how your change affects the rest of the system.